CONFLICT FLUENCY:

 APPLYING

-The first Conflict Fluency cohort will meet from September 2026-June 2027, with in-person retreats in September 2026 and February 2027.
+The first Conflict Fluency cohort will meet from September 2026-June 2027, beginning with an in-person retreat in September 2026.

 If you would like to apply, learn more, or arrange a discovery call, please be in touch: